Photo © Tom Kirsch, opacity.us

 The Susquehanna Job Corps Center operated inside a few of the old Tome school buildings for some time after, but the rest of the military-built campus, more akin to an abandoned city, was subject to constant arson, vandalism, and theft.
 Almost all the buildings constructed by the government were demolished during a lengthy cleanup process; the asbestos and lead tainted rubble was pushed into a ravine along the Jacob Tome Highway, leaving a handful of remaining structures.

 By 1990, the job corps moved out, and the old Tome School buildings were subjected to decay and arson.
 In 2000, the land was transferred to the Bainbridge Development Corporation, who is developing the campus into a mixed-use community.
-The remaining granite buildings have been stabilized and are being redeveloped into a continuous care facility.
+The remaining granite buildings have been stabilized and were being redeveloped into a continuous care facility; however on September 14, 2014 Memorial Hall was burned to the ground.